UK Car Dealer Point of Sale Finance: Market Insight Report 2017

 Most new cars are now sold with finance arranged at POS, but only around 1 in 5 of total used cars, or 1 in 4 used cars sold via dealers.

-The car finance market has attracted significant regulatory attention as it has been the biggest contributor to the growth in consumer credit in recent years with some fears of a bubble.
+As a significant component of the UK’s £190bn total unsecured consumer credit, the car finance market has attracted significant regulatory attention.
+It has been the biggest contributor to the growth in consumer credit in recent years with some fears of a bubble.

 PCPs, often supported by car manufacturer subsidies, have been the predominant method of financing new cars in recent years and are also growing in importance for higher-value used cars.